dee-encoder/-BIT2203-AdvancedProgramming-CAT-/ShoppingCartServlet/README.md

 - `doGet(...)` — retrieves and displays all items currently in the cart

 ## How to Run
-Requires a servlet container (e.g., Apache Tomcat), since Servlets don't run as standalone Java programs.
+Requires a servlet container (Apache Tomcat), since Servlets don't run as standalone Java programs.

 1. Compile with the Servlet API on the classpath: javac -cp servlet-api.jar ShoppingCartServlet.java
 2. Deploy to a Tomcat webapp and access via: http://localhost:8080/jgrasp/ShoppingCartServlet